adimian/kirby/docs/concepts.md

 .. image:: _static/kirby-scripts.png

 The schema above shows an example of recommended structure for the scripts.
 The basic idea consists in separating the scripts in:
-- *Sensors* (`Scheduled` script) that connects to external source of data and send them into Topic(s).
+- *Sensors* (`Scheduled` script) that connect to external sources of data and send information into Topic(s).
-- *Processor* (`Deamon` script) that processes the data from Topic(s) and outputs them in an external, it can be another topic that will be read by other processors.
+- *Processors* (`Daemon` script) that process the data from Topic(s) and outputs them in an external, it can be another topic that will be read by other processors.

 Multiple processors can connect to a Topic and be raised once a message is produced by the sensor.